ManishMittal/ionic-circular-menu/README.md

 # ionic-circular-menu

-Sass based Animted and Fully Dynamic  Menus for ionic platform.
+Sass based Animted and Fully dynamic circular Menu for ionic platform.

 ## Features

 * Multiple submenus
 * Mange the click events of submenus
-* Dynamic ionic icons and or Images
+* Dynamic ionic icons and\ or Images

 ## Usage